briidee3/severe-weather-forecasting/README.md

     - Visualized speed and direction
     - Decided directly using *U* and *V* would be better for training purposes (especially when feeding data as images)
     - RGB composites of *U*, *V*, and *Rad* were made for each timestep in the aforementioned prototype custom dataset
+ - Finish script to automate data aggregation for compilation of next dataset(s)

 - Lots of experimentation and trial and error
     - Learning how to use several APIs (i.e. SatPy, CartoPy, GeoPy, netCDF4, PySPOD, etc.) for messing around with the raw ABI data